wengsengh/Exploratory_Data_Analysis/README.md

 # Exploratory-Data-Analysis

-This project is part of Udacity Data Analyst Nanodegree program.
+This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.

-I chose the White Wine Quality Data Set for this project.

 ## Project Overview

-In this project, I will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+In this project, I will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.I chose the White Wine Quality Data Set for this project.

 ## What do I need to install?